alazarte/simpleCsvParser/README.md

 The output csv reads each line and generates files depending on the timestamp found in the input file.
 The files generated contains the summation of all the values, and its average, grouped by device and object.
+So value must be a numeric type.

 The name of the output files should be identified by timestamp: